-News Correspondent Biana Golodryga of CBS This Morning, revealed her source concerning Charlie Rose's alleged actions, "#The Washington Post reports the women accused Rose of 'unwanted sexual advances toward them, including lewd phone calls, walking around naked in their presence, or groping...'"
+News Correspondent Biana Golodryga of CBS This Morning revealed her source concerning Charlie Rose's alleged actions, "#The Washington Post reports the women accused Rose of 'unwanted sexual advances toward them, including lewd phone calls, walking around naked in their presence, or groping..."
 One woman gave salacious details about how she was also sexually abused in Rose's Long Island, New York home where she thought he would help her obtain a job.
 Instead, "...
 Rose appeared before her in an untethered bathrobe, naked underneath... attempted to put his hands down her pants."
 Although the woman explained how she tried to avoid this profane encounter, she just wept through it.

 During a TMZ interview, Charlie Rose admitted, "I have behaved insensitively at times, and I accept responsibility for that, though I do not believe that all of these allegations are accurate."
 Rose continued by stating, " I always felt that I was pursuing shared feelings, even though I now realize I was mistaken."
 CBS News stated that Rose is, "suspended immediately while we look into this matter.
-These allegations are extremely disturbing and we take them very seriously."
+These allegations are extremely disturbing, and we take them very seriously."
 The writers of The Washington Post article were Irin Carmon and Amy Brittain.
 They will continue to pursue additional leads regarding sexual abuse by Rose and others as they become available.

 The #METOO Movement Has Given Women a Voice

-Sexual Abuse Was Tackled at the Golden Globes
+Tackled at the Golden Globes

-The major issue and discussion of sexual abuse still fill headlines even at #Golden Globes ceremony.
+The primary issue and discussion of sexual abuse still fill headlines even at #Golden Globes ceremony.
 On the television show Good Morning America, "#Times Up, takes center stage at the Golden Globes where stars tackle harassment scandal head-on."
 News correspondent Larry Hackett stated, "Oprah of course, stole the show.
 I mean her degree of how to tell a story where she set things up about being on the linoleum floor in the apartment in Milwaukee and then citing Recy Taylor, who was of course raped in the 1940's and her fugitives were never brought to justice.
 It was an incredibly powerful speech. . ."

 How Do We Forgive and #Apologize

 Once we forgive others, it is easier to apologize.
 "Apologies are powerful.
-They resolve conflicts without violence, repair schisms between nations, allow governments to acknowledge the suffering of their citizens, and restore equilibrium to personal relationships," explained Deborah Tannen, a best-selling author and sociolinguist at Georgetown University in Washington, D.C.
+They resolve conflicts without violence, repair schisms between nations, allow governments to acknowledge the suffering of their citizens, and restore equilibrium to personal relationships," explained Deborah Tannen, a best-selling author, and sociolinguist at Georgetown University in Washington, D.C.
 An article in #The Watchtower 2002, November 1, page 5 stated, "The Bible confirms that a sincere apology is often an effective way to repair a damaged relationship."

 We can all appreciate the point made by Katherine Piderman, PhD., who stated, "Nearly everyone has been hurt by the actions or words of another.
 Perhaps your mother criticized your parenting skills or your partner had an affair.
-These wounds can leave you with lasting feelings of anger, forgiveness, you may be the one who pays most dearly.
-By embracing forgiveness, you embrace peace, hope, gratitude and joy."
+These wounds can leave you with lasting feelings of anger, forgiveness; you may be the one who pays most dearly.
+By embracing forgiveness, you embrace peace, hope, gratitude, and joy."

-In the end we must let go whatever is hindering us from obtaining #peace.
-When we hold on to grudges it becomes damaging to us.
+In the end, we must let go whatever is hindering us from obtaining #peace.
+When we hold on to grudges, it becomes damaging to us.
 Why not let go of these resentments so that we can move on to that peace and happiness that forgiving each other will grant us.
 When we forgive, there is a certain amount of control we allow ourselves.
 We can then take that control and receive the freedom of peace and contentment that only Jehovah God can give us based on what Jesus taught us which is to forgive others.
 What a simple and uncomplicated lesson.
 Let us all see if we can follow this simple but beautiful lesson of forgiving each other.